Barrioslopezfd/gator/README.md

 # Notes

-    - Ensure your PostgreSQL database is set up and accessible via /nthe `db_url` in your configuration file.
+    - Ensure your PostgreSQL database is set up and accessible via /n the `db_url` in your configuration file.
     - Run `gator reset` with caution as it will delete all user data.